 In addition, on December 3, 2020, the SEC announced that it adopted Rule 2a-5 under the 1940 Act, which establishes an updated regulatory framework for determining fair value in good faith for purposes of the 1940 Act.
-The new rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
-The rule will permit boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
-The Company will continue to review the new rule and its impact on the Company and its valuation policies.
+The adopted rule clarifies how fund boards can satisfy their valuation obligations in light of recent market developments.
+The rule permits boards, subject to board oversight and certain other conditions, to designate certain parties to perform the fair value determinations.
+The Company will continue to review the adopted rule and its impact on the Company and its valuation policies and intends to comply with such requirements on or before the SEC's required compliance date of September 8, 2022.